med-khalil/SheSolves-4.0/11_ Problem11/Statement.md

 1 - 2 - 3 - 4

-There are 3 paths to reach the end of the stairway :
+There are 3 distincts paths to reach the end of the stairway :

 1 -> 2 -> 3 -> 4